Diocese of Hong Kong: Diocese

-On 8 July 2004, the Legislative Council passed the Education (Amendment) Bill 2002.
+On 8 July 2004 the Legislative Council passed the Education (Amendment) Bill 2002.
 Under the amended ordinance, which would be effective on 1 January 2005, every aided school would be required before 2010 to form an incorporated management committee (IMC) whose members should include elected representatives of teachers, parents of students and alumni, as well as other independent persons, with a view to promoting a school-based management.
 It was the concern of the Church that, as a sponsoring body, she would no longer be empowered in the future to supervise the schools under her sponsorship, nor be able to achieve her goals and objectives in Catholic education.
-On 5 June 2005, Bishop Zen announced that, if the Legislative Council passed the donation to support schools to create incorporated management committees on 8 July 2005, he would appeal against the decision to the court.
-After the Government decided to give up some of its main objectives and the Diocese subsequently decided to support the motion.
+On 5 June 2005, Zen announced that, if the Legislative Council passed the donation to support schools to create incorporated management committees on 8 July 2005, he would appeal against the decision to the court.
+After the Government decided to give up some of its main objectives and the diocese subsequently decided to support the motion.

-On 22 February 2006.
-Pope Benedict XVI announced that Bishop Joseph Zen would be raised to the College of Cardinals.
+On 22 February 2006, Pope Benedict XVI announced that Bishop Joseph Zen would be raised to the College of Cardinals.
 He was made a cardinal at a consistory held on 24 March.
 Zen was an outspoken supporter of democracy and a critic of the People's Republic of China.
 His views on government policies were often at odds with those of Hong Kong's former Chief Executive Donald Tsang Yam-kuen, who is also a Catholic.

 On 15 April 2009.
-Pope Benedict XVI appointed coadjutor Bishop John Tong Hon as the 7th Bishop of the Diocese of Hong Kong after the resignation of Joseph Cardinal Zen.
+Pope Benedict XVI appointed coadjutor Bishop John Tong Hon as the 7th bishop of the Diocese of Hong Kong after Zen's resignation.
 Tong was named a member of the College of Cardinals on 19 February 2012.
-On 1 August 2017, Pope Francis accepted Tong's resignation, which allowed coadjutor Bishop Michael Yeung Ming Cheung to succeed him as the 8th Bishop of the Diocese of Hong Kong.
+On 1 August 2017, Pope Francis accepted Tong's resignation, which allowed coadjutor Bishop Michael Yeung Ming Cheung to succeed him as the 8th bishop of the Diocese of Hong Kong.
 Due to Yeung's unexpected death on 3 January 2019, the de facto practice after the handover of having a coadjutor bishop succeed an outgoing bishop could not be followed.
 His death was shortly followed by the Anti-Extradition Law Amendment Bill Movement, which sharply divided the people of Hong Kong, including Catholics.
-These circumstances made it difficult to appoint a bishop that could pastorally navigate the social climate of the time, and it wasn't until May 2021 that Pope Francis was finally able to appoint Jesuit priest Stephen Chow as the 9th Bishop of Hong Kong.
+These circumstances made it difficult to appoint a bishop that could pastorally navigate the social climate of the time, and it was not until May 2021 that Pope Francis was finally able to appoint Jesuit priest Stephen Chow as the 9th bishop of Hong Kong.